 Community policy concerning dangerous or hazardous substances in European waters was introduced almost three decades ago by Council Directive on pollution caused by discharges of certain dangerous substances (Directive 76/464/EEC, codified as 2006/11/EC).
 Several substances were regulated in specific directives (also called 'daughter' directives, though they are stand-alone) in the 1980s by defining Community-wide emission limit values and quality objectives in surface waters.

 As part of the restructuring of Community water policy, Directive 76/464/EEC was integrated into the Water Framework Directive 2000/60/EC in 2000, and Directive 76/464/EEC was repealed in 2013.
 The specific directives have been updated.

 The legal acts on dangerous substances can be downloaded below in English.

 In 1990, the Commission proposed another 15 substances for regulation as a priority under 76/464/EEC.
 The Proposal for a Council Directive amending Directive 76/464/EEC on pollution caused by certain dangerous substances discharged to the aquatic environment of the Community (COM(90) 9 final of 2.2.1990, OJ C 55, 07.03.1990, p.
 7).
-However, because of the upcoming proposals on the IPPC Directive (Integrated Prevention and Pollution Control, 96/61/EC(2)), the Proposal COM(90) 9 final was withdrawn by the Commission on 4.8.1993 (OJ C 228, 24.08.1993, p.
+However, because of the proposals on revising the IPPC Directive (Integrated Prevention and Pollution Control, 96/61/EC, codified by Directive 2008/1/EC), the Proposal COM(90) 9 final was withdrawn by the Commission on 4.8.1993 (OJ C 228, 24.08.1993, p.
 13).